swaralikale/structure-aware-rag/docs/methodology.md

 - The `multi_hop_comparative` non-significance was traced to a **joint top-5 coverage gap**: most multi-hop question pairs didn't have all their gold blocks present in the generation context, regardless of chunking strategy.
 This is a chunking-strategy-independent limitation of retrieval depth/context window, not a sign that structure-aware chunking fails on multi-hop questions specifically.

 ## Known Limitations
-See [docs/corpus_notes.md](#docs/corpus_notes.md) for corpus-level gaps: RAPTOR appendix tables excluded from QA generation, six papers with hand-transcribed tables, and Camelot's inability to reliably isolate borderless/side-by-side tables in dense two-column IEEE layouts.
+See [Corpus notes](corpus_notes.md) for corpus-level gaps: RAPTOR appendix tables excluded from QA generation, six papers with hand-transcribed tables, and Camelot's inability to reliably isolate borderless/side-by-side tables in dense two-column IEEE layouts.

 ## Reproducibility / Idempotency
 Given multi-day work across fresh Colab runtimes, the pipeline was built to be idempotent: